element-hq/element-call/docs/url-params.md

 ```

 **fonts**
-The fonts which the interface should use, if not empty.
+The font/fonts which the interface should use.
+There can be multiple font url parameters: `?font=font-one&font=font-two...`

 ```
-fonts: string[];
+font: string;
+font: string;
+...
 ```

 **fontScale**